enovin/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back: Changes the current working directory to the previous one

 11-lists: Lists all files, including the hidden ones, in the current working directory, the parent directory of the current working directory and the /boot directory, in long format, in that order

+12-file_type: Prints the type of a file called iamafile located in /tmp